 A quick way to test for salmonella in vegetable fields may be in the offing if research by an LSU AgCenter scientist proves its worth.

 “The ability to quickly and accurately detect the presence of even low levels of harmful microbes is essential for food safety and biosecurity,” Ge said.
-“An ideal detection method is rapid, sensitive, specific and cost-effective.
-PCR tests have to be sent to a lab and often return false positive results because they can’t determine between live and dead salmonella.”
+“An ideal detection method is rapid, sensitive, specific and cost-effective.”

-Ge is working with a process initially developed in Japan and gaining use in the United States.
+Ge is working with a novel isothermal process which was developed in Japan and is beginning to gain momentum in the United States.
 Her LSU AgCenter lab is one of the first U.S. labs to adopt the technique.

-The DNA amplification process Ge uses requires only one temperature – about 150 degrees – and the test can be done within an hour.
-Unlike the PCR technology that requires the produce sample be sent to a laboratory, Ge’s technology could potentially be used in a grower’s field.
+The novel DNA amplification process Ge uses requires only one temperature – about 150 degrees – and the test can be done within an hour.
+While the PCR technology requires the produce sample be sent to a laboratory, Ge said, the new technology has the potential to be used in the field.

 Ge is inoculating produce – cantaloupe, tomatoes and spinach – with salmonella and then checking how well the test can identify the pathogen.
 Her next step will be to test the process in production fields.

-During her almost six years with the LSU AgCenter, Ge has used molecular detection to detect different bacterial pathogens.
+During her five years with the LSU AgCenter, Ge has used novel molecular detection assays to detect different bacterial pathogens.
 The current salmonella detection project is a collaboration with John Beaulieu, a plant physiologist with the U.S. Department of Agriculture’s Southern Regional Research Center in New Orleans.